networknt/light-doc/content/en/style/light-graphql-4j/graphql-common.md

 reviewed: true
 ---

-This module contains common utilities and controls the configuration for GraphQL service and share some static variables with other modules to make the dependencies much simpler.
+This module contains common utilities, controls the configuration for GraphQL service and shares some static variables with other modules to make the dependencies much simpler.

-The significant part of this module is GraphqlConfig and it defines the path for the /graphql endpoint and if the GraphiQL is enabled or not.
+The significant part of this module is GraphqlConfig, which defines the path for the /graphql endpoint and if GraphiQL is enabled or not.

 Another part of this module is a utility class that is shared within all graphql modules.